Rorcual-Nodes/Kujira-Testnet-Migration-Debuggin/README.md

 # Kujira-Testnet-Migration-Common-Errors

-Common error displayed during migration procces.
-Head to blue.kujira.com/migrate to begin with the Migration pocess.
+Common error displayed during migration process.
+Head to blue.kujira.com/migrate to begin with the Migration process.

 Here is a detailed list of common Errors that could come up during the migration process.